paul-norman/ip-location-api/README.md

 If you wish to expose the system without a reverse proxy, you may wish to update `SERVER_HOST` to `0.0.0.0`.

-`API_KEY` allows a very basic protection of the system to be applied, a header named `API_KEY` with a matching value must be passed if this variable is populated.
+`API_KEY` allows a very basic protection of the system to be applied, a header named `API-KEY` *(hyphen not underscore!)* with a matching value must be passed if this variable is populated.
 If left blank, the API is open.

 `COUNTRY`, `CITY` and `ASN` are the databases that will be loaded. **If you don't need cities or ASNs, just leave them blank.** The values / names used should mirror the directory values found in the [ip-location-db](https://github.com/sapics/ip-location-db) project: